hmseeb/leadrscribe/CONTRIBUTING.md

 ## 📞 Getting Help

 - **Discord**: Join our [Discord community](https://discord.com/invite/WVBeWsNXK4)
-- **Discussions**: Ask questions in [GitHub Discussions](https://github.com/cjpais/Handy/discussions)
+- **Discussions**: Ask questions in [GitHub Discussions](https://github.com/hmseeb/leadrscribe/discussions)
-- **Email**: Reach out at [contact@handy.computer](mailto:contact@handy.computer)
+- **Email**: Reach out at [contact@leadrscribe.vercel.app](mailto:contact@leadrscribe.vercel.app)

 ## 📜 License

-By contributing to Handy, you agree that your contributions will be licensed under the MIT License.
+By contributing to LeadrScribe, you agree that your contributions will be licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---

-**Thank you for contributing to Handy!** Your efforts help make speech-to-text technology more accessible, private, and extensible for everyone.
+**Thank you for contributing to LeadrScribe!** Your efforts help make speech-to-text technology more accessible, private, and extensible for everyone.